open-quantum-safe/tsc/security/response-process.md

 For all "out of scope" assessments involving upstream code, the vulnerability report should be passed on to the relevant upstream(s).
 Depending on the nature of the issue, additional action may be required.

+In the event that OQS patches code sources from an upstream but the upstream itself remains unfixed, the published security advisory should include a warning to this effect.

 | "Out of scope" assessment | Description | Additional action |
 |------------------|----------|-|